bto2442/Flixster/README.md

 I had some trouble doing the heterogenous recyclerviews.
 For some reason at first when I tried to override the getItemViewType function, there was an error.
 After rewriting it worked fine.

+Also I am not sure if if my placeholder is only suppose to appear for a split second.

 ### Open-source libraries used

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing